-Data science remains a career on the rise, consistently regarded as one of the most in-demand fields for much of the past decade, and in 2021 this shows no sign of slowing down at all.
-In fact, the U.S. Bureau of Labor Statistics projects a 27.9% growth in data science occupations through 2026.
+Data science remains a career on the rise, consistently regarded as one of the most in-demand fields for much of the past decade, and this shows no sign of slowing down at all.
+In fact, the U.S. Bureau of Labor Statistics (BLS) projects a 36% growth in data science occupations through 2031.
 LinkedIn reported a shortage of over 151,000 data scientists across the United States in 2018, particularly in the New York City, San Francisco, and Los Angeles metro areas.

 So, what is it that makes data science a career that’s in such high demand?
 Think of the most dominant and influential companies in the world.
 It’s a decent bet that you thought of industry icons like Amazon, Google, Apple, or Facebook, each of which thrives foundationally on data-driven decision making.

-3. Base Salaries That Are Hard to Beat (Plus Perks!)
+3. Data Science Base Salaries are Hard to Beat (Plus Perks!)

 When you are in an emerging and such high-demand field as data science with such a scarcity of qualified candidates, that’s naturally going to a merit an extremely competitive salary base and growth window.
 Data science is no exception.
-According to Glassdoor, the average base salary for a data scientist is $114,673 a year as of April 2021.
-This is higher than the average base salaries for jobs in similar careers, such as software engineer ($103,349), computer scientist ($102,690), and data analysts ($66,842), as well as one of the highest average base salaries in any industry.
+According to the BLS, the median salary for a data scientist is $100,910 a year as of May 2021.
+While that may be a high enough number already, the BLS also says the top 10% of data scientists can earn upwards of $167,040 annually.

 Keep in mind that these numbers are always changing and can vary greatly depending on where you live and what kind of company you work for, so we encourage continued current research about the career’s outlook in the city you live in now or where you intend to build your career.

 Obviously, once you invest the time to become successfully established as a mid-level data scientist or even take on a managerial role, you can expect the salaries to increase exponentially.
-At a top company, this can be well over $200,000.
+At a top company, this might come pretty close to the upper end of BLS salary projections.
 Not only that, but many companies will also offer large annual bonuses and even shares or stocks as additional perks, particularly for a role as impacting as a data scientist and the connection that work product has to the overall performance and success of the company as a whole.